brooklynrail/brooklynrail-platform/content/events/2022/04/unoppressive-non-imperialist-bargain-books.md

   Collins
 summary: Bookstore owner and curator James Drougas, filmmaker Beatriz Browne, and artist Amanda Millet-Sorsa join Rail contributor Ann C. Collins for a conversation.
-We conclude with a poetry reading.
+We conclude with a musical performance by Dawn Landes.
 people:
   - person: beatriz-browne
   - person: james-drougas